WillyChap/MJOcast/README.md

 Contributors
 ------------

-Thanks for the contributions from the community!
+We welcome any and all contributions to the communitty, please submit a github issue for increased functionalities!

 Requirements
 ------------
-MJOcast is written for Python 3 (version >= 3.7) and depends on the packages NumPy, Pandas, SciPy, and Matplotlib.
+MJOcast is written for Python 3 (version >= 3.7) and depends on the packages xarray, eofs, NumPy, Pandas, SciPy, and Matplotlib (see setup and installation instructions).
 It runs on Linux and Windows.
 Other operating systems have not been tested.

 There are optional requirements, which can be installed along with MJOcast (see below)